 This doesn’t mean that we can’t serve as coaches when kids come to us with their relationship issues.
 One of the best ways we can be supportive is to try to help our children think through the appropriate words to use and which steps to take if a situation isn’t getting better.

 Bullying is another matter and a situation where it might make sense for parents to get involved.
-This guide can help: School Bullys: When Parents Should Get Involved
+This guide can help: What Parents Can Do About Childhood Bullying

 Being respectful doesn’t always come naturally to kids – they need our help to understand the right way to communicate their frustration or disapproval.